devleaks/xpfdr/README.md

 ## Viewer

-There is a compagnon web page `frd_viewer.html` to display a GeoJSON formatted FDR file in a simple, basic map and charting page.
+There is a compagnon web page `frd_viewer.html` to display either a GeoJSON formatted FDR file or a Version 4 FDR file in a simple, basic map and charting page.

 The viewer is under development.

-(It may later read CSV files and/or `.fdr` file directly.)
+If the FDR file has been produced by the plugin, it contains additional information and meta data that allow for better display of information in the viewer.

 ## Troubleshooting